chronosphereio/calyptia-vivo/docs/vivo-basic-usage.md

 Where  \<Internal Cluster-IP address\> is the Cluster IP address of the calyptia-vivo service,  for example:  10.102.243.246.

 ## Where is my data sent over?
-The following table enumerate the Vivo end-points  :
+The following table enumerates the Vivo end-points:

 | Port | Interface | Description |
 |----------|----------|----------|